katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 has numbers.
 This curiosity has extended to how I could bend Go's type system to my own will.

-Go's instances do not carry type information on the instances, so my only chance will involve using an interface{}.
+Go's instances do not carry type information on them, so my only chance will involve using an interface{}.
 All type systems that I'm aware off usually implement types as some sort of integer code, which is used to check if the type corresponds to the one you are casting.